 A special contrast dye is injected into the ducts through the catheter to make the ducts more visible on X-rays.
 Fluoroscopy, a type of X-ray imaging that creates moving pictures, is used to examine the ducts and look for narrowed areas or blockages.

 HSG is an important test to determine a woman’s fertility potential.
 It is an X-ray examination of a woman’s uterus and fallopian tubes to determine whether the fallopian tubes are open or blocked, and where the blockage is located.

 Performed in the Radiology Department, this procedure involves injecting a contrast dye into the uterine cavity through the vagina and cervix.
 Under fluoroscopy, the radiologist observes the uterine cavity filling with dye and, if the fallopian tubes are open, the dye fills the tubes and spills into the abdominal cavity.

 An arthrogram is a test that uses fluoroscopy to obtain a series of pictures of the shoulder joint after a contrast material has been injected into the joint.
-It allows your doctor to see the soft tissue structures of your joint, such as tendons, ligaments, muscles, cartilage and the joint capsule—structures that can’t be seen on a plain X-ray without contrast material.
-In the shoulder, it’s most often used to diagnose rotator cuff tears.
+It allows your doctor to see the soft tissue structures of your joint, such as tendons, ligaments, muscles, cartilage and the joint capsule—structures that ca not be seen on a plain X-ray without contrast material.
+In the shoulder, it is most often used to diagnose rotator cuff tears.